 And he cut two layers of black sock-like material to put against my skin, including a thumb sock.
 “When you see this again,” he said, placing the sock over my thumb, “it’s gonna be good as new.”

 That made me smile as his capable hands sculpted layers of gauze into what would harden into a protective shell for my thumb.
 “The magic healing cast,” I said.

 He kept winding layers around my upraised hand.
 “That’s right,” he said.
 “The magic healing cast.
 You got it.”

 And just like that, the Cast Man cast his healing spell on my busted digit.
 I heard the voices of the universe chuckling at me again.
 I have sent you nothing but angels, it whispered.

-And I thanked the Cast Man and walked into a sunny morning, not quite fall, pleasantly warm, my new cast still damp and very, very purple.
+And I thanked the Cast Man (whose name, I was later reminded, is Henry) and walked into a sunny morning, not quite fall, pleasantly warm, my new cast still damp and very, very purple.